kirank6/kirank6/README.md

 - :rainbow: Contantly learning programming, machine learning and problem solving skills.

-- :evergreen_tree: Currently working on recommendation engine implementing Node2Vec Algorithm.
+- :evergreen_tree: Currently working on prediction of energy consumption using ML.

 - :full_moon_with_face: Strongly embrace CHANGE and UNCERTAINITY.